maRce10/maRce10/README.md

- 👋 I am an evolutionary behavioral ecologist, that ended up doing a lot of coding just to be able to customize my data analyses
+ 👋 I am an evolutionary behavioral ecologist, that develops software packages for analyzing behavioral/biological data.

 I use github to make my research reproducible by sharing the data and code of my projects (most of my repos are research projects).
 I also use it to develop and maintain several R packages: